shpml/fundamentals/09_chapter/05_lesson.md

 ![Flow Chart for `For` Loop](../assets/chapter4/flow_chart_while-to-for.png)

-As you can see, there are a couple of key ingredients to making our `for` loop work.
+As you can see, there are a couple of key ingredients that make our `for` loop work.
 We need:
 1) An "initialization," which sets up a starting situation (e.g., var x = 0).
 2) A condition, which gets evaluated each time we're about to execute the block (e.g., x < 10).
 3) A 'finalExpression', which gets evaluated immediately after the block executes *but before the condition is evaluated again* (e.g., x++;).